I am so excited to share today a DIY craft to make these painted coasters. They are painted and free-stitched embroidery and I love how they came out.

 Don’t these look great?

-To me, these are the perfect DIY Crafts for Summer.
+To me, these are the perfect DIY coasters for summer and early fall.

 Click on any of the links for all of the details.